 What others need to know about you: You have to get up and move because sitting behind a desk all day is not your style.
 When working with you, remember that you expect high-quality materials.

 So what is the best natural mode of operating to have?
 YOURS!

 When we embrace our natural strengths by going with our grain instead of against it, refusing to do anything but be who we are; we gain courage, conviction, and self-esteem.
-Our personal lives and professional lives begin to flourish with passion and purpose!
+Also, our personal lives and professional lives flourish with passion and purpose!

 As you go about your day, ask yourself, “How will you trust your instincts today?”